Path-conditioned Reinforcement Learning-based Local Planning for Long-Range Navigation: Experiments

 \subsection{Training and Simulation Details}

 The RL training, experiments, and simulation environment are implemented in Isaac Sim using Isaac Lab~\cite{mittal2023orbit, mittal2025isaaclab} and the \texttt{rsl-rl} framework~\cite{schwarke2025rslrl}.
 The final policy is trained entirely in simulation for 39.5 hours on a single NVIDIA GeForce RTX 4090, with 1046 agents simulated in parallel across 180 procedurally generated environments.
 No dedicated curriculum is employed; instead, domain randomization is applied to the policy inputs to enhance sim-to-real generalization.
-The proprioceptive observation $o_t^{prop}$ consists of the linear and angular velocities $(v_t, \omega_t)$ as well as the projected gravity vector $n_t$.
+The proprioceptive observation $o_t^{prop}$ consists of the linear and angular velocities $(v_t, \omega_t \in \mathbb{R}^3)$ as well as the projected gravity vector $n_t \in \mathbb{R}^3$ and the last action $a_{t-1} \in \mathbb{R}^3$.
 Additionally, the reference path $\tilde{P}_t$ is composed of $N=15$ waypoints.
-The simulated depth camera has a horizontal field of view of $105^\circ$, a vertical field of view of $78^\circ$, and a maximum sensing range of \SI[round-precision = 0]{10}{m}.
+The simulated depth camera has a horizontal field of view of $105^\circ$, a vertical field of view of $78^\circ$, and a maximum sensing range of \SI[round-precision = 0]{10}{m} with an input image $I_t \in \mathbb{R}^{40\times 64}$.
+Once flattened and concatenated, the policy takes as input a vector of 2636 values.
 The navigation policy operates at \SI[round-precision = 0]{5}{Hz} and outputs an action $a_t$, which is executed by a separate locomotion policy running at \SI[round-precision = 0]{50}{Hz} for low-level control.
+The actor policy contains ~1.76M trainable parameters, from which 12,960 belong to the path encoding module.